 Acute Kidney Injury

-• In AKI, the urine output is variable: anuria, oliguria and, in some cases, polyuria can all be observed at presentation.
+• In AKI, the urine output is variable: Anuria, oliguria, and, in some cases, polyuria can all be observed at presentation.

-• AKI may be seen in up to 10% of all hospitalized children.
-The incidence is higher in intensive care unit (ICU) admissions and with increasing multiorgan disease severity.
+• The incidence is higher in intensive care unit (ICU) admissions and with increasing multiorgan disease severity.

 Previously, AKI was subcategorized into three groups: prerenal, renal, and postrenal.
 The differentiation between “prerenal” and “intrinsic” causes can be difficult because renal hypoperfusion may coexist with any stage of AKI.
-For that reason “functional” has replaced prerenal and “structural” has replaced intrinsic in the terminology.
+For that reason, “functional” has replaced prerenal, and “structural” has replaced intrinsic in the terminology.

 • Functional